 Aidan Backus

-I am Aidan Backus, a third-year Ph.D. candidate at Brown University, where I am a member of the geometric analysis group and a student of Georgios Daskalopolous.
-Previously, I was at UC Berkeley.I can be reached at [email protected].
-See also my CV, GitHub, and blog Some Compact Thoughts, or check out the community-written real analysis textbook, Clopen Analysis.
+I am Aidan Backus, a-fifth year Ph.D. candidate at Brown University, where I am a member of the geometric analysis group and a student of Georgios Daskalopolous.
+Previously, I was at UC Berkeley.
+I am on the job market for a postdoc.I can be reached at [email protected].
+See also my CV and research statement.

 Research